Your Eye Exam Revealed an Eye Disease, Now What?

 If You Have Glaucoma

 What it is: Glaucoma is an eye disease that often occurs when pressure builds up in the eye, damaging a nerve in the back of the eye (the optic nerve).
-Over time, and without treatment, people with glaucoma experience vision loss, starting with their side vision.
+Over time, and without treatment, people with glaucoma experience vision loss, starting with their peripheral vision.

 How it’s treated: Ophthalmologists typically treat glaucoma using prescription eyedrops, which can help lower eye pressure and prevent further damage to the optic nerve.
 Laser treatments and surgery can also help drain fluid from the eye.
 People with more complicated cases may want to find a doctor who specializes in glaucoma, says Dr. Ventocilla.